 One step forward, two steps back.
 At least that’s what it seems like Elle magazine is doing.

-Elle magazine does a lot of great things for (upper-middle class women) women: they encourage ambition and career advancement and financial responsibility.
+Elle magazine does a lot of great things for upper-middle-class women: they encourage ambition and career advancement and financial responsibility.
 All good things, right?
 But this swimsuit issue is just not on that list.

 Elle has only released the covers for this issue (there are six covers in total) but we already know one thing — plastering rail-thin models across your magazine is not going to help anyone’s self-esteem or self-worth.

-And the truth is, there are plenty of amazing and very famous plus-size or curvy models.
-So if they wanted to publicity or the talent, that wouldn’t be an issue.
-Ashley Graham, Iskra Lawrence, Nadia Aboulhosn, Tara Lynn, Robyn Lawley, Barbie Ferriera, Tess Holliday, Denise Bidot and Jordyn Woods all come to mind.
+And the truth is, there are plenty of amazing and very famous plus-size and curvy models.
+Ashley Graham, Iskra Lawrence, Nadia Aboulhosn, Tara Lynn, Robyn Lawley, Barbie Ferriera, Tess Holliday, Denise Bidot, and Jordyn Woods all come to mind.

 But body diversity isn’t their only issue.